COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Scenario 3:** User logs in to system with the correct account details

-      Given a user, with an account, wants to log in to the system
+      Given a staff member, with an account, wants to log in to the system

       When they log in with the correct account details